jeffhandley/QuickReactions/_tutorial/15-isomorphic-aim.md

 })
 </pre>

 We now pass the property in the same way, but the property value gets converted over to state, which we can then modify later through `setState()`.
 Now let's see what happens when we try to use this component on the client.
-We'll simply add another `&lt;script&gt;` tag to get started.
+We'll simply add another `<script>` tag to get started.

 `<script src="/Components/HelloWorld.js"></script>`